hujhax/austin-improv-wiki/Paul Normandin.md

 * ''[http://wiki.austinimprov.com/wiki/Cochise_(Student_Mainstage)#Student_Mainstage_Run Cochise: Student Mainstage Run] Assistant Director (2014)

 ## Improv History
-Paul decided to take improv classes after seeing a [[Firth & Arjet]] show at [[The Hideout Theatre]].
+Paul decided to take Improv classes after seeing a [[Firth & Arjet]] show at [[The Hideout Theatre]].
 He completed the classes at [[The Hideout Theatre]] and [[Merlin Works Institute for Improvisation]].
 And is now the dean of the [[Merlin Works Institute for Improvisation]].
 Paul is a teacher and performer with a focus on narrative Improvisation and true, personal Storytelling.

 Paul completed classes at [[The Hideout Theatre]] with his friend and classmate, [[Bob Olmstead]].
 Paulie and Bobby were two characters the pair often played while in class.
 After completing Level 6, Bob invited Paul to form a duo called "[[Two Guys From Yonkers]]" on October 31, 2011.